MartinvonBerg/WPMediaCat.lrplugin/readme.md

 -     Backup WordPress completely (including Database).
 If you don’t know how to do: Check google for that.
 There are great tutorials to find for that.
 -     Backup Lightroom Catalog (*.lrcat).
 If you don’t know how: Check google for that.
 There are great tutorials to find for that.

-## Required WordPress-Plugin:
+## Required WordPress-Plugin
         1. Visit the plugins page on your WordPress Admin-page and click  ‘Add New’
         2. Search for 'wpcat' or 'Media-Library-Extension' by Martin von Berg.
         3. Once found, click on 'Install'
         4. Go to the plugins page and activate the plugin.
         5. Go to Settings page and avtivate the Rest-API and other functions of the plugin.

-## Required Lightroom-Plugin:
+## Required Lightroom-Plugin
-        See Lightroom Documentation or google how to install a plugin.
-Shortform:
-        - Download the package or the whole project from this github-repo.
-        - Unpack everything to a folder on your machine
-        - Open the Plug-in-Manger from Lightroom and navigate to the folder
+      1. Download the plugin
+      2. Extract `*.lrplugin`
+      3. Open Lightroom → Plugin Manager
-        - Add this folder, activate and done
+      4. Add plugin and activate
-        - Change settings for the upload service (WP App Password required)
+      5. Do settings for the upload service (WP App Password required)

 ## Dependencies
         - Exiftool for Metadatahandling
-        - libvips or ImageMagick for Image Conversion.
+        - For WebP / AVIF conversion: libvips or ImageMagick for Image Conversion.
 Libvips is preferred and much faster.
         - All have to be available from the Command line.
 Update PATH Variable after Installation.

+## Example Workflow

+1. Select images in Lightroom
+2. Click "Publish"
+3. Images appear in WordPress instantly

 # LR Plugin Settings

 ## Standard Settings the Plugin in Lightroom:
 This is a standard procedure as with any other Publishing Plugin of Lightroom.